 What are Ticks?

-They attach to the skin, usually when out walking in long grass.
-It’s important to check your dog after every walk and cats too when they come indoors – and remove any ticks you find, using a tool designed for this, to ensure they come out properly.
-(These are simple plastic tools, available from our reception, as well as all pets shops, at minimal cost).
+It’s important to check your dog after every walk – and cats too when they come indoors – and remove any ticks you find, using a tool designed for this, to ensure they come out properly.

 Please do call us on 01435 864422 if you need advice on how to use a tick removal tool, or if you think you haven’t removed one properly.